semajssor/thorn-slate/README.md

 ### ⚫ Installation

-Build thorn-slate from the source and intsall dependencies:
+Build Thorn & Slate from the source and intsall dependencies:

 1. **Clone the repository:**